aimenux/FodyDemo/README.md

 >
 > The solution consists of multiple apps using some of [fody plugins](https://github.com/Fody/Home/blob/master/pages/addins.md) :
 > - `MethodBoundaryAspect.Fody.App` : in this app, i m using [MethodBoundaryAspect](https://github.com/vescon/MethodBoundaryAspect.Fody) in order to implement aspects.
 The sample class use a logging aspect in order to log information before/after methods calling or when an exception is thrown.
 > - `ToString.Fody.App` : in this app, i m using [ToString](https://github.com/Fody/ToString) in order to generate ToString implementation for decorated classes.
 Only public properties will be handled.
-Attribute IgnoreDuringToString can be used to exclude unwanted public properties.
+The attribute `IgnoreDuringToString` can be used to exclude unwanted public properties.
 >

 **`Tools`** : vs19, net 5.0, fody